azuthedev/GET-PRICE/README.md

 1. Build the Docker image
 2. Push to Google Container Registry
-3. Deploy to Cloud Run
+3. Deploy to Cloud Run with appropriate environment variables